-On February 21, 2023, the Company announced its intention to acquire the operating assets of Ermont, Inc. ("Ermont"), a medical licensed vertical cannabis operator, located in Quincy, Massachusetts, subject to approval by the Massachusetts Cannabis Control Commission (the "CCC").
-In March 2023, the CCC approved the Company's acquisition of Ermont, and the Ermont Acquisition was completed on the Ermont Acquisition Date.
+On February 21, 2023, the Company announced its intention to acquire the operating assets of Ermont, a medical licensed vertical cannabis operator, located in Quincy, Massachusetts, subject to approval by the Massachusetts Cannabis Control Commission (the "CCC").
+In March 2023, the CCC approved the Company's acquisition of Ermont, and the Ermont Acquisition was completed on March 9, 2023.
 The Ermont Acquisition provided the Company with its third dispensary in Massachusetts, substantially completing its build-out to the maximum allowable by state regulations.

-As consideration for the Ermont Acquisition, which totaled \$13.0 million, the Company paid \$3.0 million of cash, issued 6,580,390 shares of the Company's common stock, and issued a \$7.0 million promissory note (the "Ermont Note", and collectively, the "Ermont Consideration").
+As consideration for the Ermont Acquisition, which totaled \$13.0 million, the Company paid \$3.0 million of cash, issued 6,580,390 shares of the Company's common stock, and issued a \$7.0 million promissory note (the "Ermont Note" and collectively, the "Ermont Consideration").
 The Ermont Note has a six-year term and bears interest at 6.0% per annum, with payments of interest-only for two years and thereafter, quarterly payments of principal and interest in arrears.
-The outstanding balance on the Ermont Note is due and payable in full if and when the Company raises \$75 million of equity capital.
+The outstanding balance on the Ermont Note is due and payable in full if and when the Company raises \$75.0 million of equity capital.

 The Company rebranded the dispensary as Panacea Wellness Dispensary and commenced medical sales immediately after the Ermont Acquisition Date.
-The Ermont Acquisition includes a Host Community Agreement with the city of Quincy to conduct adult-use cannabis sales.
+The Ermont Acquisition also includes a Host Community Agreement with the city of Quincy to conduct adult-use cannabis sales.
 The Company expects to commence adult-use sales upon approval by the CCC.
-The Company also plans to expand the existing medical dispensary to accommodate the expected increased traffic associated with adult-use sales.
-Additionally, the Company plans to repurpose Ermont's existing cultivation facility to use for its pheno-hunting activities.
-The Company expects this will allow it to move pheno-hunting out of its New Bedford facility and to use the freed space in New Bedford for much-needed additional capacity to cultivate its Nature's Heritage flower.
+The Company also plans to expand the existing medical dispensary to accommodate expected increased traffic associated with adult-use sales and to repurpose Ermont's existing cultivation facility for its pheno-hunting activities.
+The Company has moved its pheno-hunting out of the New Bedford facility to use the freed space to cultivate its Nature's Heritage flower.

-The Company's condensed consolidated statement of operations for the three months ended March 31, 2023 includes approximately \$230,000 of revenue and approximately \$42,000 of net loss attributable to Ermont for the period since the Ermont Acquisition Date.
+The Company's condensed consolidated statement of operations for the three months ended June 30, 2023 includes \$1.1 million of revenue and \$1.1 million of net loss attributable to Ermont.
+The Company's condensed consolidated statement of operations for the six months ended June 30, 2023 includes \$1.4 million of revenue and \$1.2 million of net loss attributable to Ermont for the period since the Ermont Acquisition Date.

-The Ermont Acquisition has been accounted for as a business acquisition, and the financial results of Ermont have been included in the Company' condensed consolidated statements for the period since the Ermont Acquisition Date.
+The Ermont Acquisition has been accounted for as a business combination.
 The Company did not assume any of Ermont's liabilities.
-A summary of the preliminary of allocation of the Ermont Consideration to the acquired and identifiable intangible assets is as follows (in thousands):
+A summary of the preliminary allocation of the Ermont Consideration to the acquired and identifiable intangible assets is as follows (in thousands):

 Fair value of consideration transferred:

 Cash consideration:

 Cash paid \$ 3,000

-Less cash acquired (5)
+Less cash acquired (13)

-Net cash consideration 2,995
+Net cash consideration 2,987

 Common stock 2,994

 Promissory note 4,569

-Total fair value of consideration \$ 10,558
+Total fair value of consideration \$ 10,550

 Fair value of assets acquired and (liabilities assumed):

 Property and equipment \$ 800

 Intangible assets:

-Tradename and trademarks 1,060
+Tradename and trademarks 1,063

-Licenses and customer base 4,773
+Customer base 4,642

-Goodwill 3,925
+License 131

-Fair value of net assets acquired • 10,558
+Goodwill 3,914

-ran value of fiet assets acquired 10,336
+Fair value of net assets acquired \$ 10,550

-The Company is amortizing the identifiable intangible assets arising from the Ermont Acquisition in relation to the expected cash flows from the individual intangible assets over their respective useful lives, which have a weighted average life of 10.91 years (see Note 9).
+The Company is amortizing the identifiable intangible assets arising from the Ermont Acquisition in relation to the expected cash flows from the individual intangible assets over their respective useful lives, which have a weighted average life of 10.71 years (see Note 9).
 Goodwill results from assets not separately identifiable as part of the transaction, and is not deductible for tax purposes.